mikelou1/mixed-precision-summation/README.md

 Blueprints approaching $\mathcal{E} = 1$ simultaneously achieve fp32-grade accuracy and fp16-grade cost, which is the operating point mixed-precision scientific computation targets in practice.

+**A theoretical ceiling below 10,000.** The maximum possible total score, 10,000, is unreachable.
+With $n = 275{,}000$ uniform values in $[0, 1)$, the exact sum is approximately $137{,}500$, which falls in an fp16 binade with representable spacing of $128$.
+Any blueprint whose final addition occurs in fp16 produces a result that has been quantised to that spacing, contributing at least $\sim 64$ units of irreducible error in the worst case.
+Even when the final addition is promoted to fp32 or fp64, intermediate fp16 partial sums introduce errors that cannot be recovered downstream.
+Empirical analysis suggests the true ceiling lies between $9{,}990$ and $9{,}999.6$; scores above this range are not attainable by any blueprint.

 ## Non-technical Explanation

 Computers represent decimal numbers using a fixed number of digits.
 The more digits, the more accurate the representation, but also the more memory each number occupies, and the more time each arithmetic operation takes.
 Three standard formats are in widespread use today, and they sit at very different points on this tradeoff.
 The largest format, fp64, holds about 16 digits and is the historical default for any computation where accuracy matters.
 The middle format, fp32, holds about 7 digits at half the cost.
 The smallest format, fp16, holds only 3 digits but runs roughly eight times faster than fp64 on modern GPUs.